zbchristian/BatteryMonitor/Readme.md

 Software
 ========
 The Arduino IDE is used for the code development.
+The [code](./BatteryMonitor_ADS1115/BatteryMonitor_ADS1115.ino) consists of a single file.

 Requires packages
 -----------------